RockefellerArchiveCenter/digitization-guide/index.md

 - The images are not skewed or illegible
 - There are not any cropping issues

-Adobe Photoshop can be used to edit files if necessary.
+Adobe Photoshop can be used to modify files if editing is necessary.

 Service Edited files represent the form of the digitized TIF files that researchers and/or donors will access.
 Adobe Photoshop can also be used to create JPEG access files.
 Adobe Acrobat DC can be used to create PDF access files.